St. John's International Airport

-St. John's International Airport (IATA: YYT, ICAO: CYYT) is in Newfoundland and Labrador, Canada.
-It is located 3 NM northwest of St. John's, Newfoundland and Labrador and serves the St. John's metropolitan area and the Avalon Peninsula.
+St. John's International Airport (IATA: YYT, ICAO: CYYT) is located 3 NM northwest of St. John's, Newfoundland and Labrador, Canada.
+It serves the St. John's metropolitan area and the Avalon Peninsula.
 The airport is part of the National Airports System, and is operated by St. John's International Airport Authority Inc.

 Designated as an international airport by Transport Canada it is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 CBSA officers at this airport can handle aircraft with no more than 165 passengers.
 However, they can handle up to 450 if the aircraft is unloaded in stages.

 History

 World War II

 Concern was expressed in the Canadian Parliament as early as September 1939 for the security of the Dominion of Newfoundland (which was not yet a part of Canada) in the event of a German raid or attack.
 It was felt that a permanent airfield defense facility was needed and as a result discussions were carried out among Canada, Newfoundland and the United Kingdom during 1940.
 In late 1940 the Canadian Government agreed to construct an air base near St. John's.
 Early in 1941, Canadian Prime Minister William Lyon Mackenzie King informed Newfoundland Governor Sir Humphrey T. Walwyn of the intended location in Torbay.
 Newfoundland agreed, but stipulated that Canada was to assume all expenses and that the aerodrome not be used for civil purposes without first receiving Newfoundland's permission.
 The Canadian Government agreed, and in April 1941 McNamara Construction Company began construction on the runway.
 At a cost of approximately $1.5 million, a pair of runways, taxiways, aprons, hangars and other facilities were built and in operation by the end of 1941.
-The Royal Canadian Air Force (RCAF) officially opened Torbay Airport on December 15, 1941.
+The Royal Canadian Air Force (RCAF) officially opened Torbay Airport on 15 December 1941.
 It was jointly used by the RCAF, Royal Air Force (RAF), and the United States Army Air Corps until December 1946.

-On October 18, 1941, three American B-17 Flying Fortress and one RCAF Digby made the first unofficial landings on the only serviceable runway available.
+On 18 October 1941, three American B-17 Flying Fortress and one RCAF Digby made the first unofficial landings on the only serviceable runway available.
 Later that month a British Overseas Airways Corporation B-24 Liberator en route from Prestwick, Scotland, to Gander, made the first sanctioned landing during a weather emergency.
-The first commercial air service at the facility went into operation on May 1, 1942, with the arrival at Torbay of a Trans-Canada Air Lines Lockheed Lodestar aircraft with five passengers and three crew.
+The first commercial air service at the facility went into operation on 1 May 1942, with the arrival at Torbay of a Trans-Canada Air Lines Lockheed Lodestar aircraft with five passengers and three crew.
 The first terminal building at the site was constructed in 1943.
 The small wooden structure was replaced by a larger brick building in 1958.